Emanwel/Final-Project/README.md

 ## How to Play: UProcrastinate (Isko/Iska Simulator)

 Welcome, Isko/Iska!
-Get ready to experience the intense, often unpredictable, week leading up to your final exams.
+Get ready to experience the intense, often unpredictable, weeks leading up to your final exams.
 This game challenges you to strategically balance your academic duties with your personal well-being to achieve the best possible outcome in your finals.

 ### The Goal

-Your ultimate objective is to **successfully navigate the one-week period** before your final examinations and **achieve a positive outcome on your finals**.
+Your ultimate objective is to **successfully navigate the two-week period** before your final examinations and **achieve a positive outcome on your finals**.
 Every decision you make will impact your chances of success.

 ### Core Mechanics